Creating Context Menus for Apps¶

 it leads the user better and facilitates reteaching of poses or gripper widths

 separately.
-We add four steps to the #pick-motion
+We add four steps to the #pick-motion top level step with one

-component each, i.e. two robot-pose
+component each, i.e. two robot-pose and two gripper-control components

 to configure the approach/retract and the pick pose.

-are known from the
+As the gripper_open_width and gripper_closed_width are known from the

-, only two robot-poses
+#pick-motion, only two robot-poses are added to #place-motion.

-To configure the collision area and the velocity a toggle-slider
+To configure the collision area and the velocity a toggle-slider and a

-are added.
+linear-slider are added.
 The first enables the user to define values between

-.
+1 and 20 centimeters for x, y and z.
 The velocity can be modified in

 relation to the overall robot velocity, which is set in the timeline context